Abusir (Lake Mariout): Ancient tomb

-Recent excavations
+21st-century excavations

 Zahi Hawass and Kathleen Martinez have excavated the vicinity of the Temple of Isis since 2006.
 They found a carved male head and a partial mask, showing cleft chin reminiscent of Mark Antony, besides a stash of coins bearing the image of Cleopatra VII.
 Relying on these and the account of Plutarch, they believed that Cleopatra and Mark Antony were both buried in the vicinity, most likely below the Temple of Isis.